PabloDelHoyo/hans-client/README.md

 ```

 ## Usage
 The structure of a client is very similar to the one followed by a game loop.
-All the logic which makes the agent move must be in subclass of `Loop`.
+All the logic which makes the agent move must be in a subclass of `Loop`.
 These are the most important methods that you can override, but that is not compulsory:
 * `setup(arg1, arg2, ...)`.

 This method is called every time a new round starts (when the participant start to answer by moving their square).
 It receives as many arguments as the creator of the subclass wants.